samuel-santos91/pet-sitting-services-app/README.md

   * to upload a picture of your pet
   * type of service
   * sitter
+* Users can delete the request
-* The sitter will have the request listed on his requests page and can choose to accept it
+* The sitter will have the request listed on his requests page and can choose to accept or decline it
 ### Features
 * All pictures are saved on the server
 * All the request are saved in a <strong>MySQL</strong> database